-Photo Above: QPWS Ranger Tracy Waltz - © Photo Banner: Spencers Waterhole, Hell Hole Gorge National Park | © Queensland Can you describe your favourite national parks experience? environments we live in.

-semi-arid lands and how to look for
+Photo Above: QPWS Ranger Tracy Wattz - © Photo Banner: Spencers Waterhole, Hell Hole Gorge National Park | © Queensland natural beauty in what seems to be an unforgiving place, helps others have a greater appreciation of the diverse environments we live in. semi-arid lands and how to look for Can you describe your favourite national parks experience?

-natural beauty in what seems to be an

-unforgiving place, helps others have

-a greater appreciation of the diverse

 After the sun drops away and heat from the day starts to subside, covered in dust, smiles all round, you begin to feel relief come over you.
 A dip in Spencers Waterhole in Hell Hole Gorge NP leaves you feeling replenished.
 With permanent waterholes along deep stony gorges, it's the place to be for sunset, as you watch the last rays of sun light up the rock walls, changing hues of red into orange as they fade with the day.
 Very peaceful!
 What is your top tip for visitors to your park?

 Be safe, plan your trip to the more remote western parks.
 They are seasonal, and help can be hours away.
 Be sure someone knows where vou're going and when you're returning and ensure you have plenty of food, water, fuel and carry firewood.
 Don't be in a hurry, you never know what natural wonders you'll discover.
 NPAQ thanks Tracy for taking time to answer our questions.
 We appreciate the work all QPWS rangers undertake in protecting Queensland's national parks.

-gueenslandnationalparks.com.au